michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_Lab_Setup/Lab_Setup_For_AWS.md

 **Duration:** 20-30 minutes

-1. Go to the account signup page: <https://www.amazon.com/ap/signin>
+1. Go to the account signup page: <https://aws.amazon.com>
+If you are new to this site it will show a button in the header "Create AWS Account", click this.
+If you hav been here before it will how a button in the header "Sign In to the Console", click this.

+To create your account (assuming you don't have one):

     * Enter email or mobile number.
     * Choose “I am a new user.”